max-mykhailenko/memTask/README.md

 ## Changelog
   - **Version 0.1.1**
-    - folding to date by default (nigthly branch)
+    - folding by date or folder
   - **Version 0.1**
     - you can change idle time in settings
     - current date as root of tree